Population & Place

 The purpose of the Population and Place Joint Strategic Needs Assessment (JSNA) section is to support the work of the Council’s Health and Wellbeing Board by summarising key local needs, and services, and providing a series of evidence-based priorities to improve the health of the local population.
 It acts as a useful reference to inform high quality and co-ordinated local commissioning and provision of services shaped to the needs of their users, as well as to inform the wider council and members of the public.1

 This section provides information on the underlying trends in population and the over-arching health outcomes identified in the Public Health Outcomes Framework (PHOF).
 It sets out the key needs and issues of the local population, and makes a series of evidence-based recommendations to improve health and wellbeing, and to reduce inequalities.
-Central Bedfordshire’s overall score for deprivation (using the 2019 Index of Multiple Deprivation) relative to all other local authorities in England, puts it in the least deprived decile.
+Central Bedfordshire’s overall score for deprivation (using the 2025 Index of Multiple Deprivation) relative to all other local authorities in England, puts it in the second least deprived decile.
 Where possible, Central Bedfordshire is compared to local authorities of similar deprivation.
-These are: Bath and North East Somerset, Bracknell Forest, Buckinghamshire, Isles of Scilly, Kingston upon Thames, Oxfordshire, Richmond up Thames, Rutland, South Gloucestershire, Surrey, West Berkshire, Windsor and Maidenhead, Wokingham and York).
+These are: Wandsworth, Trafford, Merton, Bexley, Gloucestershire, Hampshire, Leicestershire, Bromley, West Sussex, Wiltshire, Cambridgeshire, Sutton, Hertfordshire and Cheshire East).2

 Finding the information you need